-Caused by technical difficulties to measure the solar EUV radiation this important energy source for many processes in the atmosphere of the Earth is presently not known with accuracies appropriate for today’s status of science and its applications.
-Uncertainties of measurements of solar EUV fluxes (in absolute physical units) lay between 20 and more than 400%, with corresponding uncertainties of the models and conclusions derived from it.
+Caused by the big technical challenges to measure the solar EUV radiation this important energy source for many processes in the atmosphere of the Earth was so far unknown with accuracies appropriate for today’s status of science and its applications.
+Uncertainties of measurements of solar EUV fluxes (in absolute physical units) range between 20 and more than 400%, with corresponding uncertainties of the models and the conclusions derived from it.

-The main goal of SolACES ("SOLar Auto-Calibrating EUV / UV Spectrophotometers") is to measure the spectral EUV fluxes of the sun with a relative radiometric accuracy of better than 10%.
-For this purpose, for the first time an auto-calibration procedure is applied, which ensures that the instrument calibrates itself every 3 to 15 days during its operational phase.
-In this way, the unavoidable alterations in transmissions and efficiency of the instrument can be sufficiently corrected, and the EUV fluxes can be determined with an accuracy of 1 to 3%.
+The main goal of SolACES ("SOLar Auto-Calibrating EUV / UV Spectrophotometers") was to measure the spectral EUV fluxes of the sun with a relative radiometric accuracy of better than 10%.
+To this purpose an auto-calibration procedure was applied for the first time, which ensured that the instrument calibrated itself during its operational phase.
+In this way, the unavoidable degradations in transmissions and efficiency of the instrument could be sufficiently corrected, and the EUV fluxes being determined with an accuracy of better than five to ten per cent.

 The SolACES Spectrophotometer on SOLAR

 SolACES is part of the scientific instrument package SOLAR which is mounted in the Coarse Pointing Device (CPD) on the Columbus External Payload Facility (CEPF) of the International Space Station (ISS).
-The CPD compensates for the changing alignment of the ISS, and points SolACES together with the other payloads of SOLAR, the "Solar Variability and Irradiance Monitor" (SOVIM, Switzerland) and the "Solar Spectrum Measurement" instrument (SOLSPEC, France), towards the sun.
-This enables synchronous and complementary measurements of all three instruments to be performed.
-While SOVIM determines the total solar flux integrated over the whole electromagnetic spectrum of the sun, SOLSPEC measures the spectral flux in the wavelength range between 180 nanometers and 3 micrometers which overlaps the longwave part of the SolACES range of the solar spectrum (unfortunately, a short time after the launch of SOLAR, SOVIM failed completely, while SolACES lost its longwave channel above about 140 nanometers).
+The CPD compensates for the changing alignment of the ISS, and pointed SolACES together with the other payloads of SOLAR, the "Solar Variability and Irradiance Monitor" (SOVIM, Switzerland) and the "Solar Spectrum Measurement" instrument (SOLSPEC, France), towards the sun.
+This allowed synchronous and complementary measurements of all three instruments to be performed.
+While SOVIM determined the total solar flux integrated over the whole electromagnetic spectrum of the sun, SOLSPEC measured the spectral flux in the wavelength range between 180 nanometers and 3 micrometers which overlapped the longwave part of the SolACES range of the solar spectrum (unfortunately, a short time after the launch of SOLAR, SOVIM failed completely, while SolACES lost its longwave channel above about 140 nanometers).

-SolACES consists of two twin spectrophotometers with four diffration gratings and channel electron multipliers as detectors, and two ionization chambers equipped with photodiodes, to detect the inciding EUV / UV radiation in the wavelength range between 17 and 220 nanometers, and to carry out auto-calibration during the flight.
-The spectral resolution ranges from 0.5 to 2 nm depending on the wavelength.
-A filter wheel common to the spectrophotometers and the ionization chambers, containing 43 different thin-film metallic and crystal filters with bandwidths between 5 and 55 nanometers, serves to select the spectral bands during the auto-calibration procedure.
-The fillings of the ionization chambers consist of neon-, xenon-, or nitrogen monoxyde gases.
+SolACES consists of two twin spectrophotometers with four diffraction gratings and channel electron multipliers as detectors, and two ionization chambers equipped with photodiodes, to detect the incident EUV / UV radiation in the wavelength range between 17 and 220 nanometers, and to carry out auto-calibration during the flight.
+The spectral resolution ranged from 0.5 to 2 nm depending on wavelength.
+A filter wheel common to the spectrophotometers and the ionization chambers, containing 43 different thin-film metallic and crystal filters with bandwidths between 5 and 55 nanometers, served to select the spectral bands during the auto-calibration procedure.
+The fillings of the ionization chambers consisted of neon-, xenon-, or nitrogen monoxyde gases.

-Spectrophotometric standard measurements of the solar radiation during the nominal mission operation are carried out by means of the spectrophotometers without a filter in front of the entrance window.
-In this way, one or two EUV / UV spectra, integrated over the full disk of the sun, can be obtained per orbit, i.e. more than 15 spectra can be recorded every day.
+Spectrophotometric standard measurements of the solar radiation during the nominal mission operation were carried out by means of the spectrophotometers without a filter in front of the entrance window.
+In this way, one or two EUV / UV spectra, integrated over the full disk of the sun, could be obtained per orbit, i.e. more than 15 spectra recorded every day at best.

-During the auto-calibration procedure, the transmission of the filters are determined by measurements of the spectrophotometers with and without the filter, at first.
-The absolute EUV / UV fluxes, integrated over each of the filter bandpasses, can then be derived from measurements with the ionization chambers with the filters applied.
-Taking into account the actual filter transmissions these measurements can finally be used to determine calibration factors that are applied to the standard measurements in order to absolutely calibrate the spectra.
+During the auto-calibration procedure, the transmissions of the filters were determined by measurements of the spectrophotometers with and without the filter, at first.
+The absolute EUV / UV fluxes, integrated over each of the filter bandpasses, could then be derived from measurements with the ionization chambers with the filters applied.
+Taking into account the actual filter transmissions these measurements were finally used to determine calibration factors that were applied to the standard measurements in order to absolutely calibrate the spectra.

 Scientific and Application related Goals

-SolACES provides novel and fundamental contributions on different fields of space science and their applications.
+SolACES provided novel and fundamental contributions in different fields of space science and their applications.
 In particular, these contributions are:

-In order to establish a cooperation of the most important groups in the research fields mentioned above, the PI of SolACES has initiated the international TIGER programme (Thermospheric-Ionospheric GEospheric Research) in coordination with the international organizations SCOSTEP (Scientific Committee On Solar-TErrestrial Physics) and COSPAR (Committee on Space Research).
+In order to establish a cooperation of the most important groups in the research fields mentioned above, an international TIGER programme (Thermospheric-Ionospheric GEospheric Research) in coordination with the international organizations SCOSTEP (Scientific Committee On Solar-TErrestrial Physics) and COSPAR (Committee On SPAce Research) has been initiated.

 First Results: EUV Spectra